 Customer Relationships of Uber

-The customer relationship involve three sides: customer, driver and regulators.
+The customer relationship involves three sides: customer, driver, and regulators.

 As for regulators, Uber seeks compliance and responsibility within the law, within a threshold that also allows it to obey the laws of the market itself.